HomeHealthOfficial Black Health Matters Breast Cancer Screening Guide

 Genetic Testing

 BRCA-1 and BRCA-2 are DNA gene mutations that increase a person’s chances of developing breast cancer at some point in their lives.
 While other genes could also indicate an increased risk, these are the two most common and well-known.
 Not everyone should get genetic testing for breast cancer, mainly because testing positive for the gene does not prove you will get it.
-Genetic testing should be considered along with many other risk factors, like ethnic background and family history, to determine the likelihood of breast cancer.
+Genetic testing should be considered along with many other risk factors, such as ethnic background and family history, to determine the likelihood of breast cancer.

 Other Screening Methods